sergevar/paulgrahamblog/cleaned/good.md

     Most explicitly benevolent projects don't hold themselves sufficiently accountable.
 They act as if having good intentions were enough to guarantee good effects.

 [^3]: Users dislike their new operating system so much that they're starting petitions to save the old one.
 And the old one was nothing special.
 The hackers within Microsoft must know in their hearts that if the company really cared about users they'd just advise them to switch to OSX.

-Thanks to Trevor Blackwell, Paul Buchheit, Jessica Livingston, and Robert Morris for reading drafts of this.